 8. The (im)possibility of decolonising gender in South Asia: a reading of Bollywood’s ‘new women’

 Saba Hussain and Nazia Hussain

-Nazia Hussein is feminist sociologist specialising in gender, race and religion in the UK and South Asia.
+Nazia Hussein is a feminist sociologist specialising in gender, race and religion in the UK and South Asia.
 She is the author of Rethinking New Womanhood (2018) and New Muslim Women of Bangladesh (2021).
-Dr. Hussein currently works as Lecturer in Sociology at University of Bristol, UK.
+Dr Hussein currently works as Lecturer in Sociology at the University of Bristol, UK.